 Employees are required to notify their supervisor immediately if they suffer a work related injury or illness.
 Even minor injuries that require only first aid shall be reported.
 Supervisors are required to notify EH&S by telephone (extension 2401) as soon as possible, but no later than 8 hours after an employee injury.
 Public Safety will also notify EH&S when serious injuries occur on campus.

 EH&S will make all Cal-OSHA notifications for serious injuries, e.g. one or more days of overnight stay at a hospital.

 All employee accidents and illnesses will be investigated by the employee’s supervisor.
 Even minor injuries or accidents that do not result in injuries must be investigated.
 Accident investigations are documented using form 620 “Supervisor Accident/Illness Report”.
 The 620 form as well as instructions for completing and accident investigation can be found on the EH&S web site.
 Copies can also be obtained by calling EH&S (extension 2401) or Human Resource Services (extension 3351).

-VII.
+VIII.
 Employee Safety Training